HazardousHenkie/weather-travel-vue-app/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Information
 This application aims to provide weather information for first-time travelers to Japan.
-Where it aims to provide weather information for a few key cities namely: Tokyo, Yokohama, Kyoto, Osaka, Sapporo, Nagoya.
+Where it aims to provide weather information for a few key cities namely: Tokyo, Yokohama, Kyoto, Osaka, Sapporo and Nagoya.

 ### Information used technologies
 This application has been build using, but not limited too, Vue (Vue CLI), HTML, CSS (SASS) and JavaScript with Yarn as a packagemanager and using ESlint as a lint checker.